eugenlee/strasb/README.md

 # or
 pnpm dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-connect your metamask wallet, and you should be good to go!
+Connect your metamask wallet, and you should be good to go!

 # Smart Contracts deployed on Mumbai Testnet
 *** Preventing advertiser from selling and crediting creator with matic not yet implemented ***